zenml-io/zenml/docs/book/user-guide/starter-guide/cache-previous-executions.md

 The code above disables caching for all steps of your pipeline, no matter what you have configured in the `@step` or `@pipeline` decorators.

+The `with_options` function allows you to configure all sorts of things this way.
+We will learn more about it in the coming chapters!

 ### Caching at a step-level

 Caching can also be explicitly configured at a step level via a parameter of the `@step` decorator: